Mur River - Graz/ Auwiesen to Kalsdorf

 River access in Graz: You can usually park well along the streets Murfelderstraße or Eichbachgasse close to the boathouse of the Graz Rowing Club or the water service of the fire brigade.

-Landing Kalsdorf: On Murgruberstraße Street at the gravel works next to the power plant, turn right in the direction of travel, approx. 3 km after the town center of Fernitz
+Landing in Kalsdorf: On Murgruberstraße at the gravel works next to the power station, in the direction of travel on the right, approx. 3 km after the center of Fernitz.

 However, it is best to be picked up here, as prolonged parking in the area of the gravel works could result in parking fines.